Low-Calorie Deep Dish Pizza

 Method

-1. Preheat your oven to 180°C/356F/Gas 62.
-In a saucepan, gently fry off your onions and garlic in a little spray oil.
+2. In a saucepan, gently fry off your onions and garlic in a little spray oil.
 Once softened, add the tomato puree, the tinned tomatos the oregano and the chilli flakes.
 Allow to cook down for around 20 minutes until thick and rich.

 3. In another pan, fry off your mushrooms and put to one side.
 In the same pan, fry off your nuggets of sausage meat for a few minutes until browned.

-4. Roll out your Lo-Dough until thin, (do this between some of the silicone paper found in the packet)
+4. Roll out your Lo-Dough until thin, (do this between some of the silicone paper found in the packet).

 5. Place the Lo-Dough into a 7inch tin.
 Add a layer of the cheese, then the sausage.
 Top with the sauce and arrange the mushrooms on top.
 Finally sprinkle with parmesan and place into your oven for 15-20 minutes.